-Can my dentist close the space between my teeth without braces?
-Spaces between teeth, sometimes called diastemas are larger-than-usual spaces between two teeth (also known as gapped teeth).
-Even when it doesn’t pose a threat to your oral health, its appearance can often diminish your confidence in your smile.
+Can my dentist close the diastema between my teeth without braces?
+Spaces between teeth, sometimes called diastemas are larger than usual spaces between two teeth (also known as gapped teeth).
+Though these gaps pose no threat to your oral health, it’s appearance can hurt your confidence in your smile.
 Because it’s technically an arrangement issue, many patients fear that closing the gap means orthodontic treatment, like braces.
-However, for many patients, closing a diastema can be as simple as a quick, conservative cosmetic touch up, making a more confident smile easier to achieve than they realized.
+For many patients seeking treatment, closing a diastema can be very simple.
+A quick, one appointment bonded filling or a conservative veneer, can fix a gapped tooth quickly.

 Cosmetic bonding can close a diastema

-In some cases, the reason for a diastema lies in the size or shape of one or more teeth, which can create a space that’s uneven to those around it.
-Adding to the tooth size to close the space between the teeth may be accomplished with tooth-colored composite resins.
+Diastemas are often caused when the size or shapes of teeth are uneven or abnormal.
+An unusually small tooth will create a space that’s uneven to those around it.
+Adding to the tooth size to fix gapped teeth may be accomplished with tooth colored composite resins.
 Your dentist customizes to match your healthy tooth structure and then bonds permanently to the tooth.
 Tooth bonding builds up the tooth shape so that it fits more uniformly with the rest of your smile.
-There are multiple benefits to using this cosmetic treatment to close a diastema.
+There are multiple benefits to using composite veneers to close a diastema.